skramm/homog2d/manual.md

 ### Get point lying on line

-To get a point lying on a line, you can provide one of its coordinates and get the other coordinate value.
+To get a point lying on a line, you can provide one of its coordinates and get the other coordinate value, using the enum `En_GivenCoord`.
 For example, if you build the line going through (0,0)-(4,2) with:

 ```C++